Category theory for scientists (Old version): Categories and Functors

 One option would be to put in no morphisms (other than identities), and to just consider this collection of objects as having no structure other than a set.

 Another option would be to put in exactly the same morphisms as in $\PrO$: for any objects $a,b\in\Ob(\mcC)$ we consider $a$ and $b$ as regular old preorders, and put $\Hom_\mcC(a,b):=\Hom_{\PrO}(a,b)$.
-The resulting category of preorders with joins is called the {\em full subcategory of $\PrO$ spanned by the preorders with joins}.
+The resulting category of preorders with joins is called the {\em full subcategory of $\PrO$ spanned by the preorders with joins}. \footnote{The definition of full subcategories will be given as Definition \ref{def:full subcategory}.}

 A third option, and the one perhaps that would jump out to a category theorist, is to take the choice about how we define our objects as a clue to how we should define our morphisms.
 Namely, if we are so interested in joins, perhaps we want joins to be preserved under morphisms.
-That is, if $f\taking (X,\leq_X)\to (Y,\leq_Y)$ is a morphism of preorders then for any join $w=x\vee x'$ in $X$ we might want to enforce that $f(w)=f(x)\vee v(x')$ in $Y$.
+That is, if $f\taking (X,\leq_X)\to (Y,\leq_Y)$ is a morphism of preorders then for any join $w=x\vee x'$ in $X$ we might want to enforce that $f(w)=f(x)\vee f(x')$ in $Y$.
 Thus a third possibility for the morphisms of $\mcC$ would be One can check easily that the identity morphisms preserve joins and that compositions of join-preserving morphisms are join-preserving, so this version of homomorphisms makes for a well-defined category.

 \end{example}